-Teachers are encouraged to record positive and negative behaviours using the Dojo Point System, Sentral and their Behaviour Books as required.
-If a student has been involved in a major incident (as identified on Behaviour Response Matrix/Playground Behaviour Management Flowchart) on the playground, the teacher is to lodge a Behaviour Report on Sentral immediately and send the students involved to a supervising Assistant Principal.
+Teachers are encouraged to record positive and negative behaviours using the token system, SchoolBytes and their Behaviour Books as required.
+If a student has been involved in a major incident (Playground Behaviour Management Flowchart) on the playground, the teacher is to lodge a Behaviour Report on SchoolBytes immediately and send the students involved to a supervising Assistant Principal.

-QEPS Playground Behaviour Management Flowchart
+Behaviour Management Flowchart